 What do Stade de France, Basilica of Saint-Denis and Parc de La Villette have in common?
-Canal Saint-Denis !
+The Canal Saint-Denis!
 Not so well known, this canal contains many surprises.
-Since the creation of Stade de France in 1998 and the development of its banks, this canal has gradually become a relaxing place to stroll around.
-Just like Canal de l'Ourcq, it is theater to a multitude of festivities during summer.
-In the programme : cruises, excursions, dance balls, concerts, entertainment...
-During summer 2017, all along the banks, Street Art Avenue will make you discover Street Art artists and grafftis.
-Discover the summer programme canal Saint-Denis !
+Since the creation of Stade de France in 1998 and the development of its banks, this canal has gradually became a relaxing place to stroll around.
+Just like Canal de l'Ourcq, it is the witness of a multitude of festivities during summer.
+Cruises, excursions, dance balls, concerts, entertainment...the canal never sleeps!
+This summer, alongside the banks, Street Art Avenue will make you discover Street Art artists and grafftis.
+Discover the summer program of the Canal Saint-Denis!

-During summer 2017, some cruises will take you along Street Art Avenue along canal Saint-Denis from the Parc de La Villette to Stade de France.
-A great way to discover the artists and canal Saint-Denis - from Paris to Saint-Denis via Aubervilliers, and this great project on street art headed by the Tourism Office of Plaine Commune Grand Paris.
+This summer, various cruises will take you along Street Art Avenue along the Canal Saint-Denis from the Parc de La Villette to Stade de France.
+A great way to discover the artists and the canal - from Paris to Saint-Denis via Aubervilliers, and this great project on street art headed by the Tourism Office of Plaine Commune - Grand Paris.

-This summer, 6b offers a programme of free concerts and dj sets, creative workshops, parties and recreational areas .
-Discover the beach at 6b and the 4 events that will liven up the Paris evenings this summer 2017 !
+This summer, 6b venue offers a program of free concerts and dj sets, creative workshops, parties and recreational areas.
+Discover the beach at 6b and the events that will liven up the Paris' evenings this summer!

-For the first 4 weekends in July, from 1st to 23rd, take advantage of the catalante shuttles !
-Discover canal Saint-Denis with sailors from the association Au fil de l’eau and hop on board small boats holding 12 passengers.
+During the four weekends of July from July 1st to July 23rd, take advantage of the catalante shuttles!
+Discover the Canal Saint-Denis with sailors from the association Au fil de l’eau and hop on board in these small boats holding 12 passengers.
 You will enjoy a 35-minute commented cruise.

-No reeservation needed, cruises cost 1¤ (free for under 6 years)
+No reeservation needed, cruises cost 1¤ (free for children under 10 years old).